CBDOO at your service

 CBT is one of the 100 or 200 minor cannabinoids synthesized by hemp and cannabis plants, but unlike thc or CBD, it is not available in large quantities and is only represented in certain specific varieties.

-What's more, unlike many "CB"-type molecules, as opposed to "TH"-type molecules, CBT's molecular structure is closer to THC than to CBD.
+What's more, unlike many "CB"-type molecules, as opposed to "TH"-type molecules, CBT 's molecular structure is closer to THC than to CBD.
 This is simply because cannabitriol is synthesized by the THCA molecule, the acid form of THC.
 Nevertheless, a few differences remain.
 CBT has more hydroxyl groups.
-These groups, made up of an additional oxygen and hydrogen atom (-OH)-, increase its polarity.
+These groups, made up of an extra oxygen and hydrogen atom (-OH)-, increase its polarity.

 We've said that CBD can only be found in certain varieties of hemp, but that's not the only place it can be found: it can also be synthesized by the oxidation of THC by riboflavin (vitamin B2) under white light.
 A CBT molecule obtained in this way is therefore a metabolite, just like 10 oh hhc, which is the result of oxidation of HHC after it has been processed by liver enzymes.